ViTAE-Transformer/SAMText/README.md

 # Usage
-The code and models will be released soon.
+The code and dataset will be released soon.